 Step One- Gather the Baskets:

-When the kids jump in the bath at night, I go to each room (Dustin watches the kids in the bath) and pick up each laundry basket.
-As I walk around, I dump all the clothes and towels into one of the four baskets (usually the basket from our room), and then stack the remaining baskets under the “main” laundry basket.
+In the morning, upon waking and getting my coffee, I walk around to each room to gather laundry (from the previous day).
+I dump all the clothes and towels into one of the four baskets (usually the basket from our room), and then stack the remaining baskets under the “main” laundry basket.

 Step Two-Wash and Dry:

 Once the clothes and baskets are gathered, I turn on the washing machine and add my laundry soap.
-Sometimes I’ll add homemade Oxi-Clean or a natural scent booster (recipe coming soon).
 Then, I add the clothes and walk away.

-I don’t sort according to color since I wash our clothes in cold water.
-Once the washing cycle is complete the kids are usually out of the bath and ready for bed.
-I quickly return to the washing machine, pull the clothes out, and place them in the dryer with dryer balls.
-At this point the laundry is almost done and I can tuck the kids into bed.
+I don’t sort according to color.
+Once the washing cycle is complete (usually after my shower or breakfast), I pull the clothes out and place them in the dryer with dryer balls.
+At this point the laundry is done and I can go on with my day.

-Once the kids are in bed, I head back to the laundry room and unstack all the laundry baskets on the floor.
+In the evening, after dinner, I head back to the laundry room and unstack all the laundry baskets on the floor.
 I open the dryer door and pull out each piece of clothing, sorting it into the correct basket.
 I DO NOT fold the clothes, just sort according to their final destination.
-Dustin’s clothes go in our white laundry basket, along with my clothes and our towels.
+Dustin’s clothes go in our white laundry basket, along with my clothes.
 Piper’s clothes and towel go in the blue basket.
 Londyn’s clothes and towel go in the pink basket.
-Finally, any kitchen towels or dining room linens go in the kitchen laundry basket (this is kept under our kitchen bar and is relatively small and decorative compared to the bedroom baskets).

 Step Four-Put the Clothes and Towels Away:

 I realize every household is different.
 My goal for today’s post is to encourage you to think about how you can simplify the task of doing laundry.
-What kind of schedule and routine can you create to make laundry a more doable task so you can spend more time sitting around the dinner table with your family and a home-cooked meal?
-Or enjoying a book at night versus buried in a mountain of clothes and towels.
+What kind of schedule/ routine can you create to make laundry a more doable task so you can spend more time enjoying your family versus feeling like you’re buried under a mountain of clothes and towels every week.
 Let’s end the complication of laundry!!

 More Simple Lifestyle Tips You May Like: